alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Where should we place the mini map?

-Os estareis preguntando, ¿importa la posición del minimapa?
-La verdad es que sí, afecta sobretodo a los juegos de rítmo rápido
+Os estaréis preguntando, ¿importa la posición del minimapa?
+La verdad es que sí, afecta sobretodo a los juegos de ritmo rápido

 As we can verify each genre of video game has a distinctive position on the screen, a different visible surface size (also called minimap scope).